How Much Do Tech Bootcamp Graduates Make?

 - Taking an immersive coding bootcamp

-For those who benefit from structured learning, earning a degree, or attending a bootcamp might be a better option.
+For those who benefit from structured learning, earning a degree or attending a bootcamp might be a better option.
 The earning potential will be higher for those who have more education, but even those who graduate with a 12-week bootcamp training have the same earning potential after gaining requisite experience.
-If you want to learn more about the experience of past bootcamp students, read Eleven Fifty Academy reviews online.

 Education will impact computer programmer salaries, but it doesn’t mean you’ll be stuck in a particular earning bracket.
 A bootcamp will help you get a job in coding as a beginner, and your potential for earning a higher salary will increase with every year of experience, meaning you don’t need a college degree to reach upwards of $100,000 per year.